Smiřice: Sights

 The main landmark of the town is the Smiřice Castle.
 The fortress, which formerly stood on the site of the castle, was most likely rebuilt in the first third of the 17th century.
 Artistic modifications were made around 1700 by the Sternbergs.
 Today the castle is privately owned and is gradually reconstructed.

-A notable monument is the castle chapel of the Epiphany.
-This large Baroque chapel was probably built according to design by Christoph Dientzenhofer between 1699 and 1711.
+The most important monument is the Chapel of the Epiphany.
+This large Baroque castle chapel was probably built according to design by Christoph Dientzenhofer between 1699 and 1710.
+For its value, it is protected as a national cultural monument.